Scienter: In contract law

-Scienter is also an element of the contract law cause of action for breach of contract in which the aggrieved party alleges some destruction of the meeting of the minds, also known as mutual assent, because of fraud, misrepresentation or duress per minas.
+Scienter is also an element of the contract law cause of action for breach of contract in which the aggrieved party alleges some destruction of the meeting of the minds, also known as mutual assent, because of fraud, misrepresentation, or duress per minas.
+Distinguishing innocent misrepresentation and fraudulent misrepresentation involves determining if scienter exists.
+In contract fraud, scienter is defined as intent to deceive.

-Scienter can also be used as a defense to a breach of contract lawsuit.
+Scienter can also be used as a defence to a breach of contract lawsuit.

 Element of claim of securities fraud

 In the United States, to prevail in a securities fraud claim under Section 10(b) of the Securities Exchange Act of 1934, a plaintiff must allege and prove that the defendant acted with scienter.

 The Private Securities Litigation Reform Act of 1995 added the requirement that a plaintiff must plead facts giving rise to a "strong inference" of scienter.
-The meaning of scienter under the 1995 law has been very controversial since its enactment.
+The meaning of scienter under the 1995 law has been controversial since its enactment.
 The United States Supreme Court issued a decision that clarified what was to be understood as a "strong inference."
 In Tellabs, Inc. v.
-Makor Issues & Rights, LTD (21 June 2007), an 8–1 ruling of the Court defined the standard that the plaintiff had to meet to proceed with a securities fraud litigation.
+Makor Issues & Rights, Ltd., an 8–1 ruling of the Court defined the standard that the plaintiff had to meet to proceed with a securities fraud litigation.
 A complaint must show "cogent and compelling evidence" of scienter.